History of Sega in Mongolia

 With Mongolia's democratization in 1990, video games were introduced to the country.

-One of the first popular home consoles were the famiclones, especially the Subor called here Khujaa (хужаа) because it was imported from China.[1]
-Brick Game called Tetris was a popular handheld game.
+One of the first popular home consoles were the famiclones, especially the Subor called here Khujaa (хужаа) due to the fact that it was imported from China[1].
+Brick Game called here Tetris was a popular handheld game.

-The first Sega consoles were released in Mongolia in the mid-90s, around 1995/1996.
+The first Sega consoles were released in Mongolia in the mid-90s, around 1995.
 The first and most popular console was Mega Drive 2 called here simply Sega which in the years 1996-2000 was the leader of the Mongolian gaming market.
-There were many Sega Centers, also called Sega Playgrounds, where people played for hours on the Mega Drive console.
-The most popular games for the 16-bit Sega in Mongolia were 2D fighting games, the most famous of them was the Mortal Kombat series.[2]
+There were many Sega Centers also called Sega Playgrounds, where people played for hours on the Mega Drive consoles.
+This solution was very popular due to the fact that having a console at home was much more expensive than the hour fee for the playing.
+The most popular games for the 16-bit Sega in Mongolia were 2D fighting games, with Mortal Kombat series being the most famous around here[2].
+The Mortal Kombat 3 and Ultimate Mortal Kombat 3 were one of the very few games that got manuals translated into Mongolian language.
+"Dunkin" released special gum series with caps from MK video games[3].
 High popularity of Mega Drive meant that clones and pirate games were also distributed in the region.
-A lot of the consoles delivered here were Chinese clones of original 16-bit Sega.
-Some of the clones can also be found today.
-[3][4]
+A lot of the consoles delivered here were Chinese clones of original 16-bit Sega and some of the these can also be found today[4][5].
+Similar to other parts of the world, next consoles produced by Sega, that is Saturn and Dreamcast, did not achieve such results in the country and remained rather a curiosity.

 Nowadays, Mongolian media attribute the Sega console unleashing a wave of popularity for video games, which according to them results in today's addiction to the games of many Mogul players[7].